Your Ultimate Guide to Mannum

 Meanwhile, those hoping to explore the town and its enchanting natural backdrop will be pleased to discover that canoeing and kayaking is available.
 A great deal of hiking paths and a bike trail cater to families and fitness fanatics, and luscious green sanctuaries teeming with wildlife welcome visitors looking to relax at the water’s edge.
 Mannum is a wonderful weekend getaway option for just about any kind of traveller.

-A mere hour from Adelaide, Mannum is certainly not too far to travel for the night or that longer getaway.
+A mere hour from Adelaide, Mannum is certainly not too far to travel for the night and caters perfectly for a longer getaway.
 What’s more, the striking change of scenery in comparison to Adelaide and its surrounding hills will blow you away, transporting you across states and into the wild.
-Whether you’re looking to unwind or explore the meandering oasis of the Murray River, Mannum might just be the place for your next South Australia holiday escape.
+Whether you’re looking to kick back and unwind or explore the meandering Murray River, Mannum might just be the place for your next South Australia Weekend Escape.
 Read on to discover everything you’ll need to know for your trip to Mannum.

 Explore the waterfalls